vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The Rāma and Laks.maṇa Temples on Rāma’s Hill

-Evidently the Rāmagiri tradition as reported in the Yādava inscription iden tified the ś¯udra who was beheaded by Rāma with a local deity Dh¯umrāks.a.
-13 We note also that this tradition had mitigated the most cynical part of the Rāmāyaṇa legend by allowing Sambuka/ ´ Samb¯uka at least to reach heaven, ´ the abode of Murāri, i.e. Vis.ṇu.
+Evidently the Rāmagiri tradition as reported in the Yādava inscription iden tified the śūdra who was beheaded by Rāma with a local deity Dhūmrāks.a.
+13 We note also that this tradition had mitigated the most cynical part of the Rāmāyaṇa legend by allowing Sambuka/ ´ Sambūka at least to reach heaven, ´ the abode of Murāri, i.e. Vis.ṇu.
 14 The same Yādava inscription testifies to Agastya’s association with the hill, though the exact relation remains obscure

 Vālmīki.
 We have not been able to trace the Kaumārakhan. ḍa in the printed edition of the Purāṇa.
 Yet, this description lends support to our inference that Saivala was ´ one of the old names of the hill at Rāmt.¯ek.

 13 This name is also known from the epics, namely as that of a courtier of Rāvaṇa.
 MBh 3.270.5; Rām.
 5.5.21.

-14 The Sind¯uragirimāhātmya 14.5–8 further mitigates Rāma’s role, since the beheading of the ś¯udra is said to have taken place only after the latter had attacked and slain (hata) Hanumat, who had accompanied Rāma.
+14 The Sindūragirimāhātmya 14.5–8 further mitigates Rāma’s role, since the beheading of the śūdra is said to have taken place only after the latter had attacked and slain (hata) Hanumat, who had accompanied Rāma.